 When it comes to retirements, JAY-Z is the undisputed best and worst.
 Bowing out at Madison Square Garden after dropping a critically acclaimed album is by far the grandest goodbye any artist could hope to give their fans.
 But a man like Jay, who since his first album displayed a desire to live enormous, couldn’t exile himself from the kingdom he built.
-Kings get old or are beheaded, they don’t hand over their thrones.
+Kings get old or are beheaded; they don’t hand over their thrones.
 I imagine his first retirement days were like the final scene in the last episode of Entourage, somewhere in paradise with Beyonce without a single worry in the world and then Def Jam calls him in to be the new President.
 Ari couldn’t turn away Hollywood, and Jay couldn’t say no to rap.

 As Nathan wrote, “Life starts feeling uncomfortably quiet when you've spent years living for applause.”
-Hova's rap retirement officially lasted three years and if he didn’t announce it, you wouldn’t have noticed.
+Hova's rap retirement officially lasted three years, and if he didn’t announce it, you wouldn’t have noticed.
 It would have only been a hiatus in between albums.
-Memphis Bleek was recently on The Breakfast Club and dropped a little bomb, that Jay may never drop another album.
+Memphis Bleek was recently on The Breakfast Club and dropped a little bomb that Jay may never drop another album.
 Unlike the man that he was back in 2003, the Jay of today it a bit older, with a wife, child and multiple businesses that he’s tending to.
-I’ll never expect him to make another public service announcement about hanging up his mic, you never know when he’ll get the itch again.
+I’ll never expect him to make another public service announcement about hanging up his mic; you never know when he’ll get the itch again.

 A lot of retirement announcements come from frustration.
 The overwhelming industry that eats hearts and devours souls can push an artist to think that minimum wage would be less stressful.
-I remember when Waka Flocka Flame swore he would rather work at Wal-Mart than continue to rap.
+I remember when Waka Flocka Flame swore he would instead work at Wal-Mart than continue to rap.
 Back in 2011, he claimed that the game was too fake and that he would quit at the year’s end.
 Then he dropped the strip club anthem “Round Of Applause,” got a Drake remix and he hasn’t mentioned retirement since.

-Lupe (more than once), B.o.B, T.I.Hopsin, Nicki Minaj, and Azealia Banks all walked the same path and came running back.
+Lupe (more than once), B.o.B, T.I., Hopsin, Nicki Minaj, and Azealia Banks all walked the same path and came running back.
 The list of rappers that cry retirement but are still here, still releasing music, more popular than they were before, is longer than Santa's.
 The last retirement I took to heart was Lil Wayne.
 I truly believed that Tha Carter V could be his last album—four mixtapes later and we’re still waiting.
 Could Birdman also be worried that his golden goose has only had one more Platinum egg in him?

-Vince Staples is a special case who has expressed his own desires to retire in two years.
+Vince Staples is a special case who has expressed his desires to retire in two years.
 He looks at rap as a job, no different than anyone else that works a 9 to 5.
-I can see him taking a leave from the game, he doesn't seem affected by the adoring fans and newfound minor celebrity.
+I can see him taking a leave from the game; he doesn't seem affected by the adoring fans and newfound minor celebrity.
 He is a simple man that wants to live a simple life.

 It has to be hard to let the game go.
 How do you just quit?
 How do you walk away from the microphone that doesn’t judge when you speak your soul into her?
-How does one step away from the burning spotlight and the high that comes when the crowd applauds and cheers?
+How does one step away from the white-hot spotlight and the high that comes when the crowd applauds and cheers?
 It’s not the same for those that work conventional careers or jobs, to retire is to beat the game.
-Retirement is the pot of gold you receive for reaching the very end of your employment.
-The point in your life when you can leave your job or career a little older, a little wiser, maybe a little wrinkled but mostly relieved to cross the finish line.
-It’s the future that appears too distant to touch but you know it’s always there waiting to reimburse your years of hard work and endurance.
+Retirement is the pot of gold you receive for reaching the very end of your employment; the point in your life when you can leave your job or career a little older, a little wiser, maybe a little wrinkled but mostly relieved to cross the finish line.
+It’s the future that appears too distant to touch, but you know it’s always there waiting to reimburse your years of hard work and endurance.

-For most artists though, retirement is death.
+For most artists, though, retirement is death.
 Creating stops when the heartbeat does.
 While Yasiin might retire after this last album, it won’t be the end of his artistry.
 Even if our eyes don’t see, if our ears don’t hear, I believe he will continue to create.
 The same way when the ESPN cameras are no longer rolling, when the stadiums are no longer full, Kobe will be still shooting in the gym.
 There will always be one more shot to shoot, one more song to record, one more breath to take.